Khadija-Omar/dsc-phase-three-project/README.md

-The tuned XGBoost classifier model has a recall score of 0.81, meaning This means that the model can identify around 77% of the actual positive instances correctly.
+The tuned XGBoost classifier model has a recall score of 0.81, meaning that XGBoost model slightly improved after tuning This means that the model can identify around 81% of the actual positive instances correctly.

 According to this model,international plan,voice mail plan and customer service calls are the top three most important features.